Mare

 A mare is an adult female horse or other equine.
 In most cases, a mare is a female horse over the age of three, and a filly is a female horse three and younger.
 In Thoroughbred horse racing, a mare is defined as a female horse more than four years old.
 The word can also be used for other female equine animals, particularly mules and zebras, but a female donkey is usually called a "jenny".
 A broodmare is a mare used for breeding.
-A horse's female parent is known as its dam.